aiven/terraform-provider-aiven/docs/resources/organization_user.md

 ### Required

 - `organization_id` (String) The unique organization ID.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `user_email` (String) This is a user email address that first will be invited, and after accepting an invitation, they become a member of the organization.
 Should be lowercase.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Optional